LLYLM: Promotion

 "LLYLM" was used to promote Rosalía's collaboration with Coca-Cola, in which they created a limited edition brand called 'Move'.
 The drink included a QR code that gives access to behind-the-scenes of the song's creation.
 A short film inspired by the brand was released on 10 February 2023.

+Critical reception

+Charlotte Krol of Rolling Stone UK described "LLYLM" as a "peppy, lovelorn track" while NME's Will Richards said it was "bright and poppy".